ska-telescope/ska-sdp-wflow-mid-preprocess/docs/src/workflow_steps.rst

      ]
 }

 The parameters' names are the same as in DP3.
 For example, ``freqstep`` is the number of channels to be averaged together.
+The ``--outloc`` is the location of the output measurementset, where obviously many of the columns have different dimensions from the original input measurementset because of averaging.